FACTBOX-Possible candidates to become Japan's next prime minister | Politics

 - Japan

-Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, said on Friday he would step down meaning the ruling Liberal Democratic Party (LDP) will choose a new leader, who will become prime minister.
+Japanese Prime Minister Yoshihide Suga, his support ratings in tatters ahead of a general election, said last week he would step down, meaning the ruling Liberal Democratic Party (LDP) will choose a new leader on Sept.
+29, who will become prime minister.

 Here are details about some people who might be candidates for the top job.
 FUMIO KISHIDA, 64

-He has said he was running to show the LDP "listens to the people and offers broad choices, and to protect our nation's democracy", a comment seen as a criticism of Suga's governing style.
-SANAE TAKAICHI, 60
+He repeated an earlier call for an economic stimulus package worth "tens of trillions of yen" to combat the coronavirus, and said that he would leave the national sales tax untouched at 10% for the time being.
+He has said he was running to show the LDP "listens to the people and offers broad choices, and to protect our nation's democracy", a comment seen as criticism of Suga's governing style.

-It is not clear whether she will obtain the 20 lawmaker backers needed to run in the leadership election.
-TARO KONO, 58

-In charge of Japan's rocky vaccination rollout, Kono ranks high on the list of voters who want to see succeed Suga.
-Educated at Georgetown University and a fluent English speaker, the social-media-savvy Kono has served as foreign and defense minister and holds the portfolio for administrative reform.
+In charge of Japan's rocky vaccination rollout, Kono ranks high on the list of voters want to see succeed Suga.
+Educated at Georgetown University and a fluent English speaker, the social-media-savvy Kono has served as foreign and defence minister and holds the portfolio for administrative reform.

 Kono has a reputation as a maverick but toed the line on key Abe policies.
 He has differentiated his conservative stances from those of his father, former chief cabinet secretary Yohei Kono, who authored a landmark 1993 apology to "comfort women", a euphemism for women forced to work in Japan's wartime military brothels.
-A member of powerful Finance Minister Taro Aso's faction, Kono intends to run, broadcaster TBS said on Friday without citing sources, although he has yet to announce his intentions.
+A member of powerful Finance Minister Taro Aso's faction, Kono has yet to formally declare his candidacy but media reports say his intention to run is strengthening.

 "As for my next steps, I would like to make my decision after discussing this carefully with my fellow lawmakers and colleagues," he told reporters on Friday evening.
 SHIGERU ISHIBA, 64

-A former defense minister, Ishiba regularly ranks high in voter surveys but is less popular with party MPs.
-A soft-spoken security maven and rare LDP critic of Abe when the latter was in office, Ishiba has also held portfolios for agriculture and reviving local economies.
+A former defence minister, Ishiba regularly ranks high in voter surveys but is less popular with party MPs.
+A security maven and rare LDP critic of Abe when the latter was in office, Ishiba has also held portfolios for agriculture and reviving local economies.

-Suga's withdrawal from the race "completely changes the scene, so now we have to think about our next steps" he told Nippon TV on Friday, adding: "I will give it a lot of thought."
-Ishiba has criticized the Bank of Japan's ultra-low interest rates for hurting regional banks and called for higher public work spending to remedy growing inequality.
+Ishiba has criticised the Bank of Japan's ultra-low interest rates for hurting regional banks and called for higher public work spending to remedy growing inequality.
+SEIKO NODA, 60

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)